Words of Wisdom from Current Students

 Lunch around Mellon Institute

 There are various cafes and eateries spread all over campus including one in Mellon Institute.
-Another very inexpensive option are the CMU trucks, a variety of food vendors located on Margaret Morrison street on the north side of the campus.
+Another very inexpensive option is the CMU trucks, a variety of food vendors located on Margaret Morrison Street on the north side of the campus.
 There are also cafes and restaurants on Craig Street and along Forbes Avenue.

 Forbes Avenue in Oakland

-- Uncle Sam's - greasy good subs; Hemingway's - happy hour specials are always good here; Panera; Primanti's - for sandwiches with fries and slaw; Qdoba; Spice Island; Café and Tea House (South East Asian food) - Atwood and Forbes; Arby's; McDonald's; Joe Mama's; Quiznos; Taiwan cuisine; Noodles & co; Chipotle and Mad Mex; Down Atwood, off Forbes, most items are 50% off after 10 pm.
+- Uncle Sam's - greasy good subs; Hemingway's - happy hour specials are always good here; Panera; Primanti's - for sandwiches with fries and slaw; Qdoba; Hello Bistro – awesome salad’s with tons of possible toppings; Spice Island; Café and Tea House (South East Asian food) - Atwood and Forbes; Arby's; McDonald's; Five Guys – burgers; Fuel and Fuddle – great for happy hour and their sweet potato fries are the best; Olio; Quiznos; Taiwan cuisine; Noodles & co; Chipotle and Mad Mex; Down Atwood, off Forbes, most items are 50% off after 10 pm.

 Tips generally range 15%-20%, depending on how much you liked the service.
 Not tipping is considered very rude and is not recommended.
 The IRS automatically taxes the waiter/waitress assuming they are receiving a 15% tip.